 Even the look and feel of the menu is different, Go Kylin has a compact and quirky menu apt for a QSR, whereas Kylin Premium being a fine dining restaurant has an elegant menu with high-end menu items which cost more.

-No matter what kind of restaurant you own, if you come up with delivery only restaurant menu, this would give you some scope to revise the rates and offer the same food at tad bit lower prices.
+No matter what kind of restaurant you own, if you come up with the delivery-only restaurant menu, this would give you some scope to revise the rates and offer the same food at tad bit lower prices.
 This is an excellent marketing scheme and will help increase your customer base since everybody enjoys eating good food at low rates.
+Advantages of a separate delivery only menu are uncountable!

 How To Create A Delivery-Only Restaurant Menu